NeuroTech-UCSD/ssvep-ui/README.md

 the patient and the caretaker are using the same network.
 For more information, refers to https://github.com/NeuroTech-UCSD/Oz-Speller.
 It is also compatible with the chatbot feature, please refer to https://github.com/NeuroTech-UCSD/Conversational-Agents-for-Hospitalized-Agents.
+To see the full video explaination of the project, please go to [Oz-Speller, the SSVEP EEG Virtual Keyboard | Triton NeuroTech 2022](https://www.youtube.com/watch?v=lCYkRotGZEc)

 ## App Design